-No less than a full calendar months' written notice of withdrawing a child needs to be provided to the Executive Director.
+No less than a full calendar month's written notice of withdrawing a child needs to be provided to the Executive Director.
 Withdrawing a child without such notice will result in the loss of the pre-registration fee.
-Withdrawing a child prior to the end of the month will not result in a refund of childcare fees for days not used during that month.
+Withdrawing a child before the month's end will not result in a refund of childcare fees for days not used during that month.